grip-on-software/monetdb-import/Database_structure.md

         version control logs.
     -   **size_of_commit** - INT: The byte size of the commit.
 The semantic meaning differs between version control system, namely whether it includes the diff or other data.
+This is NULL for commits in repositories which have disabled statistics lookups for efficiency reasons.
     -   **insertions** - INT: Number of lines "added" or changed but not deleted in this commit.
+This is NULL for commits in repositories which have disabled statistics lookups for efficiency reasons.
     -   **deletions** - INT: Number of lines "deleted" or changed in this commit.
+This is NULL for commits in repositories which have disabled statistics lookups for efficiency reasons.
     -   **number_of_files** - INT: Number of files touched by this commit.
+This is NULL for commits in repositories which have disabled statistics lookups for efficiency reasons.
     -   **number_of_lines** - INT: Number of lines touched by this commit, be it added, deleted or changed.
+This is NULL for commits in repositories which have disabled statistics lookups for efficiency reasons.
     -   **type** - VARCHAR(100): The type of code change made (commit, revert, merge).
 Deduced from auxiliary data and possibly the commit message.